 When you choose a Geberit Duofix carrier, you are opening yourself to the widest range of wall-hung toilets.
 You’ve got 16 brands with a combined total of more than 150 toilet models to choose from; you will either love it or hate it.
 But chances are, you will love the freedom of choice more than the competition could offer.

-And that includes the all Americans’ favorite KOHLER, TOTO and DXV (American Standard), along with other well-known European line of wall hung toilets.
+And that includes all Americans’ favorite KOHLER, TOTO and DXV (American Standard), along with other well-known European lines of wall hung toilets.

 Endless Flush Plate Designs

 You can take your imagination to the next level with Geberit’s breathtaking range of flush plate designs.
 Whether your bathroom design instills an atmosphere of fun, elegance, smooth, or simply functional, Geberit flush plates will have you covered.

 In fact, this is what attracts toilet manufacturers to want to partner with Geberit for its in-wall carrier system besides its impressive track record for reliability.
 After all, there isn’t much you can do with the ceramic bowl design other than just color and shape.

 Choose the right Geberit flush plate, and it will speak volume of your refined taste for aesthetics.
 It gives any bathroom the uplift of class and character amid the functions.
 It’s a designer’s secret weapon for the finishing touch of their prized bathroom design.